By Michael Holland –

 Creating rituals and habits in your life enable you to be much more efficient and effective.
 Many studies and books – The Power of Habit is a great one – delve into the inner workings of our brain and the role it plays in creating habits.
-The short story is that our brains are always looking to save energy.
+The short story: Our brains are always looking to save energy.

 When you think of habits, think of them as single action you do over and over again.